7RU7H/Archive/Web-Hacking/SQLi/NoSQL.md

 #  NoSQL
 ## Introduction to NoSQL databases

 NoSQL databases are non-relational meaning they do not store information in regular tabular manner.
 Key-value(An index and value stored at the indexed location), Graph(Data stored in graph structure), Document(have key-value elements with metadata), xml Databases are a subclass), Wide Column Store(tabular but irregular in width, from row to row).
 See [Wiki](https://en.wikipedia.org/wiki/NoSQL) further information.
-For [payloads](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/NoSQL%20Injection)
+For [payloads](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/NoSQL%20Injection), or more basics of SQL see [[Introduction-to-SQL]]

 ## MongoDB
 [MongoDB](https://www.mongodb.com/) is JSON-like, document store type NoSQL database.
 Its data is a JSON-like structure called a **Document**.
 Documents are stored in an associative array with an arbitrary number of fields.
 These can be store heirarchically called **Collections**.
 Collections are the equivalent of tables in relational databases; multiple collections are grouped in **databases**.